hitoshi-watase/sercrod/docs/reference/directives/let.md

 On the same element as `*if` / `*elseif` / `*else`:

 - `*let` is evaluated before the condition for that branch.
-- Each branch can have its own `*let`, and Nablla uses a branch-specific scope when checking its condition.
+- Each branch can have its own `*let`, and Sercrod uses a branch-specific scope when checking its condition.

 Example: